How to install an SSL Manually in cPanel or Plesk

 Step 3 - Go back to the home page of Plesk and click on Hosting Settings.

-- Here, ensure that the Certificate selected is the one you created before.
+Step 4 - Here, ensure that the Certificate selected is the one you created before.
 Click OK to apply your changes.

 Note: You may also want to use the HTTP to HTTPS redirect to force the use of the SSL.
 This may stop some HTTP resources loading on your site, depending on how it was developed.
 If this happens, disable the redirect temporarily and contact your developer.